fehler/building-beautiful-uis/00-Building-Beautiful-UIs-Task-List.md

 Building Beautiful UIs Task List
 ================================

-This task list provides an overview of the progress I've made so far, so we can begin building towards a deadline of late May.
+This task list provides an overview of the progress I’ve made so far, so we can begin building towards a deadline of late May.

-If the content's finished by late May we need to discuss how we're building it.
+If the content’s finished by late May we need to discuss how we’re building it.
 I think you mentioned a website, do you know who is building it?
 If so, it might be an idea for me to touch base with them so we can ensure file formats, etc., are all fine.

-The UI Glossary is structured with all the terms we need to define, but I haven't started it yet.
-I'll do it last, that way we can add new terms we may have missed as I find them while writing.
+The UI Glossary is structured with all the terms we need to define, but I haven’t started it yet.
+I’ll do it last, that way we can add new terms we may have missed as I find them while writing.

 Overview